ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 After some more minutes, the post should also be published on the live website.

 ## 3 Modifying existing posts
+Please keep in mind, that you always have to pull in order to get newest repository state.
+You also have to always create a branch and follow the previously mentioned steps of creating a pull request and merging the content.

 ### 3.1 Editing posts
 Please keep in mind, that you always have to pull in order to get newest repository state.
 You also have to always create a branch and follow the previously mentioned steps of creating a pull request and merging the content.